MicrosoftDocs/windows-iotcore-docs/windows-iotcore/archive/AllJoynDSB.md

 # AllJoyn Device System Bridge

 AllJoyn provides developers with the flexibility to use a wide range of platforms and connection technologies to build  devices for the AllJoyn ecosystem.
 However, many device makers have existing device solutions in their portfolios.
 For these situations, Microsoft created the Device System Bridge (DSB).
-The DSB adapts non-AllJoyn devices to the AllJoyn eco-system so that the adapted devices can interoperate with AllJoyn as their common language.
+The DSB adapts non-AllJoyn devices to the AllJoyn ecosystem so that the adapted devices can interoperate with AllJoyn as their common language.
 Microsoft DSB’s support home automation systems such as Zigbee, and Z-Wave, and can even support industrial building automation systems such as BACnet.
 Additionally, the source code is available for customization to support other technologies

 ## How DSB works